 Do I have to apply online?

-If you have any issues with applying online, please get in touch with us and we would be delighted to support you with your application.
-At this time, we are unable to send hard copies of the application form due to Covid-19.
+If you have any issues with applying online, please get in touch.
+We would be delighted to support you with your application.

 Is there a way to complete the application without having to provide references?